The Spiritual Combat

 Chapter 12:

-The war they make on each other.
+The war they wage on each other.

 Previous Chapter · Table of Contents · Next Chapter